jup-ag/space-station/user-guide/limit-order-guide.md

 1. **Order Info:** Order info specifies user's order from TokenA *(Selling)* to TokenB *(Buying)* and the amount for the order.
 2. **Price:** Price is the rate that is being submitted for the order - When the on-chain price of the purchase token hits, order will be executed.
 3. **Expiry:** Expiry period set by user when submitting the order - in this example it's `Never`, hence order will be on-chain until the price hits and be executed.
 4. **Filled Size:** Filled size is the section to monitor the fulfillment size of the order.
 If it is an large order, and there is insufficient liquidity on-chain, Jupiter's keeper will try to execute partially, and continue monitoring on-chain price to fulfill the rest of the order.
+If order is fully executed, user will get the token directly in his wallet.
 5. **Action:** Action is where user will be able to cancel and close their order/ position.

 ### Order History